 Put simply, a support coordinator helps you prepare for, start and take control of your NDIS plan.
 They will give you a ton of insights into how the NDIS works, the process involved, timings and so on.

 They will hold your hands throughout the process and:

 - Help you prepare for NDIS planning meetings, such as explaining what to expect, setting your goals and helping you request the supports you need

 - Connect you with service providers who understand your goals and can assist you in meeting them

-A plan manager helps with the financial aspect of your plan.
+On the other hand, an NDIS plan manager helps with the financial aspect of your plan.
 They will assist you in making the most out of your funding and manage it carefully by letting you know how your spending is tracking.
 They are experts in the NDIS and can answer any question you have about the financial side of things.

 Where do I find a plan manager?